blindner6/MST_sourceapp/README.md

 ## Overview:

 The pipeline accepts raw paired FASTQ files.
-It will run MicrobeCensus to estimate GEQ's before trimming with Trimmomatic and then competitively mapping reads to fecal source libraries with MagicBLAST.
+It will run `MicrobeCensus` to estimate GEQ's before trimming with `Trimmomatic` and then competitively mapping reads to fecal source libraries (described here: https://www.sciencedirect.com/science/article/pii/S0043135421011878) with `MagicBLAST`.
 The resulting mapped reads are used to calculate sequencing depth for each of the source libraries before normalizing against GEQs.
 These results are reported to the user.

 ## Installation and Setup: